Morgan High School (Texas)

 Morgan High School, also known as Morgan School, is a public high school located in Morgan, Texas, United States.
 The school falls within Education Service Center Region Twelve.
 It is the sole high school in the Morgan Independent School District and is classified as a 1A school by the UIL.
-For the 2021-22 school year, the school earned a "B" rating by the Texas Education Agency.
+For the 2024-25 school year, the school received a "C" rating by the Texas Education Agency.

 During the spring semester of the 24-25 school year, Morgan ISD became the first school of its size to be chosen for a site visit by Commissioner Mike Morath.

 Athletics

 The Morgan Eagles compete in the following sports: